Switzerland 15 min

 • Are you confused or worried about compliance?

-For more information, read our useful guide on how to convert a contractor to an employee
+For more information, read our helpful guide on how to convert a contractor to an employee.

-Managing all these risks when you're looking to hire remote employees in Switzerland can certainly be stressful.
+Managing all these risks, not to mention addressing other issues in human resources when you're looking to hire remote employees in Switzerland, can be stressful.
 But it doesn't have to be if you use an employer of record (EOR).
-If you don't want to legally open your own local entity in Switzerland, you can rely on an EOR to simplify the whole payroll process.
+To avoid legally opening a local entity in Switzerland, rely on an EOR to simplify the payroll process.
 Plus, it takes on the burden of compliance, which frees you from legal stress.

-For more information, check out our expert guide on how to choose the best EOR for your business needs.
+For more information, check out our expert guide on choosing the best EOR for your business needs.

 Pay remote workers in Switzerland with Remote

-Companies who’re looking to hire top talent and grow their business internationally need to have an understanding of all aspects of employing remote workers abroad.
+Companies looking to hire top talent and grow their business internationally must understand all aspects of employing remote workers abroad.
 To hire remote workers in Switzerland, you must:

 1. Classify your worker as a contractor or employee.